 Reason: To ensure that risks from land contamination to the future users of the land and neighbouring land are minimised, together with those to controlled waters, property and ecological systems, and to ensure that the development can be carried out safely without unacceptable risks to workers, neighbours and other offsite receptors in accordance with Policy ENV12 of the Cherwell Local Plan 1996 and Government guidance contained within the National Planning Policy Framework.
 This information is required prior to the commencement of the development as it is fundamental to the acceptability of the scheme.

-No development of a phase shall take place until a detailed surface water drainage strategy pursuant to that phase and which shall accord with the outline drainage strategy and its principles outlined in the submitted Flood Risk Assessment and Surface Water Drainage Strategy prepared by Vectos dated April 2021 (Issue 3) has been submitted to and approved in writing by the Local Planning Authority.
-The strategy shall demonstrate how the management of water within the reserved matters site for which approval is sought accords with the approved details set out in the approved Flood Risk Assessment and Surface Water Drainage Strategy.
-The strategy shall maximise the use of measures to control water at source as far as practicable to limit the rate and quantity of run-off and improve the quality of any run-off before it leaves the site or joins any water body.
-The strategy shall also include a maintenance plan for the surface water management system.

-ii) Each submitted strategy shall include details of all flow control system(s) and the design, location and capacity of all strategic SuDS features within the reserved matters submission site and shall include ownership, long-term adoption, management and maintenance schemes and monitoring arrangements and responsibilities.
-The strategy should also demonstrate that the exceedance of the designed system has been considered through the provision of overland flow routes.

-iii) The development shall be carried out in full accordance with the approved relevant surface water strategy and no building constructed pursuant to that particular reserved matters approval shall be occupied or used until such time as the approved detailed surface water measures relating to that building have been fully completed in accordance with the approved strategy.
+Each reserved matters application for a phase shall be accompanied by a detailed Surface Water Drainage Scheme for that phase which sets out how it complies with the detailed surface water drainage scheme shall be in compliance with the approved Flood Risk Assessment.
+For each phase, the Surface Water Drainage Scheme shall be accompanied by details of the sizing of features and their attenuation volumes, infiltration in accordance with BRE365, detailed drainage layout with pipe numbers, SUDS and drainage calculations, plus a maintenance plan for all drainage features, which shall include timings of the implementation of the plan, long term objectives, management responsibilities, maintenance schedules and procedures for dealing with the failure of any part of the system.
+No development of a phase shall commence until the detailed Surface Water Drainage Scheme has been approved in writing by the Local Planning Authority.
+The development shall be carried out in accordance with the approved scheme and shall be maintained in accordance with the approved scheme of maintenance thereafter and in perpetuity.

 Reason: In order to reduce the risk of flooding, to ensure adequate flood control, maintenance and efficient use and management of water within the site, to ensure the quality of the water entering receiving water courses is appropriate and monitored and to promote the use of sustainable urban drainage systems to limit the volume and rate of water leaving the site in accordance with Policies ESD6 and ESD7 of the Cherwell Local Plan Part 1 2011-2031 and Government guidance contained within the National Planning Policy Framework.
 This information is required prior to the commencement of the development as it is fundamental to the acceptability of the scheme.

-No development shall commence until a Foul Water Strategy for the development has been submitted to and approved in writing by the Local Planning Authority.
+No development shall commence within each phase of development (with the exception of the approved Advanced Infrastructure Works) until a Foul Water Strategy for that phase has been submitted to and approved in writing by the Local Planning Authority.
 The strategy should include:

 a) Coloured plan to show the different foul and surface water sewers;